Rank 1: 1999-2003: The Classic Years

 In September 2000, they performed the track "Many Miles Too Soon" live at Trance Energy as a tribute to the late Miles Stutterheim who was the younger brother of Duncan Stutterheim, one of the founders of the Dutch event organiser ID&T. A year later this track was released as "Such Is Life", with added vocals by Shanokee and chosen as the anthem of Sensation 2001, the first edition where visitors were asked to appear dressed in white.

 A year later they released "Awakening" as the single preceding their debut album "Symsonic".
-The album was released with a CD containing downtempo versions of Airwave and Such Is Life as well as a some brand new tracks including the title track, a short version of "The Citrus Juicer", "T.T.C.", "Passage To The Unknown", "Still In My Mind" and more.
+The album was released with a CD containing downtempo versions of Airwave and Such Is Life as well as some brand new tracks including the title track, a short version of "The Citrus Juicer", "T.T.C.", "Passage To The Unknown", "Still In My Mind" and more.
 The album also included a DVD with a few videoclips of their singles up till then as well as their live performance at Trance Energy 2002.

 2003 saw the re-release of Airwave with vocals by Aino Laos which were written by Jan Lochel.
 In a recorded interview, Benno explained that Breathing was released to back up the album release in Germany.

 Over the summer they were tasked to create the Sensation Anthem for Sensation White 2003: it was a record third time Rank 1 were asked to create the anthem for the event following Such Is Life and their remix for Superstring.
 Originally this track was released under the alias Sensation as "The Anthem 2003" but in recent times it was renamed Rank 1 - Sensation Anthem 2003: the track peaked at no. 10 in the Dutch Top 40 charts and remained their for 11 weeks.

 By the end of the year, Rank 1 finally released their single Symsonic under the new title "It's Up To You", with Shanokee asked to provide vocals once more.
 Unlike the classically inspired Album version, these mixes were produced in the more typical 4x4 driven uplifting trance style, especially the "Instrumental Dub" and "Dub Vocal Mix".